CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

 Padding, color, and miscellaneous updates for greater design alignment.

-- All form elements
+- All form control components
-  - When `orientation="vertical"`, all labels now have a fixed height of 20px.
+  - All labels now have a fixed height of 20px when `orientation="vertical"`.
   - When `orientation="vertical"`, removed the padding between the label and control.
 - Accordion
-  - Updated the box shadow and padding.
+  - Updated the box shadow.
+  - Decreased the horizontal padding.
 - Button
-  - Reduced the padding and removed the explicit line-height.
+  - Reduced the horizontal padding.
   - Decreased the min-width.
 - Button Group
   - Lightened the divider line between Buttons.
   - Reduced the minimum width and icon-label padding.
   - Decreased the min-width.
 - Checkbox
-  - Reduced the padding between the checkbox and summary.
+  - Reduced the padding between the checkbox and `summary`.
 - Checkbox Group
   - Updated the invalid state to use an outline instead of border, removing the layout shift.
   - Reduced the border-radius when invalid.